the-paid-actor/dcs-dtc/README.md

 ## Strike Eagle

 - pressing the "I/P" button on the UFC for more than 1 second will command the upload of the current preset (you must be on the Upload page of the preset for this to happen)
-- pressing the "EM" button on the UFC will toggle visibility of the DTC app
+- pressing the "EMIS LMT" button on the UFC will toggle visibility of the DTC app

 # Capturing coordinates in DCS